hidecode221b/Radia/readme_mac_python.md

 ### Error: `RuntimeError: This function is not implemented on that platform.`

 Radia in macos does not support `rad.ObjDrwOpenGL` for 3D viewer of the geometry.
-Instead, we can save and plot vtk file by using [pyvista](https://pyvista.org/) or [paraview](https://www.paraview.org/). `radia_vtk.py` in this repository based on [quorx](https://github.com/ochubar/Radia/issues/17) is added.
+Instead, we can save and plot vtk file by using [pyvista](https://pyvista.org/) or [paraview](https://www.paraview.org/). `radia_vtk.py` in this repository coded by [quorx](https://github.com/ochubar/Radia/issues/17) is added.

 ```
 import radia_vtk as rad_vtk